nagisoft/breakly/README.md

 ## Breakly

-Breakly is a plateform that brings you bite sized activities to refresh yourself during your lunch or studies break.
+Breakly is a platform that brings you bite sized activities to refresh yourself during your lunch or studies break.

 - [Demo Website Breakly](https://nagisoft.github.io/breakly/)